-EU Taxonomy-aligned non-life insurance business refers to the provision of insurance products, within certain lines of business, covering climate-related perils and compliant with the technical screening criteria defined for the activity 10.1 Non-life insurance: underwriting of climate-related perils of Annex II of Delegated Regulation EU 2021/2139 of the European Commission, by Group companies compliant with the minimum safeguards.
+EU Taxonomy-aligned non-life insurance business refers to the provision of insurance products, within certain lines of business60, covering climate-related perils and compliant with the technical screening criteria defined for the activity 10.1 Non-life insurance: underwriting of climate-related perils of Annex II of Delegated Regulation EU 2021/2139 of the European Commission61, by Group companies compliant with the minimum safeguards.

 In line with Delegated Regulation EU 2021/2178, we report the gross premiums of the P&C segment - limited to the eligible lines of business - connected to insurance policies in line with the EU Taxonomy and collected by Group companies compliant with minimum safeguards.
-In consideration of the provisions of the reporting guidelines and communications published by the European Commission in December 2021, October 2022 and October 2023, the Group considered eligible premiums as the total gross written premiums attributable to the lines of business, among the eight lines listed in Delegated Regulation EU 2021/2139 of the European Commission, which includes at least a policy explicitly providing coverage of climate-related perils defined by the EU Taxonomy.
-For the purpose of this report, the identification of such policy was based on the assessment of policy terms and/or conditions relating to catastrophe risk coverage.
+In consideration of the provisions of the reporting guidelines and communications published by the European Commission in December 202162, October 2022 and October 202363, the Group considered eligible premiums as the total gross written premiums attributable to the lines of business, among the eight lines listed in Delegated Regulation EU 2021/2139 of the European Commission, which includes at least a policy explicitly providing coverage of climate-related perils defined by the EU Taxonomy.
+For the purpose of this report, the identification of such policy was based on the assessment of policy terms and/or conditions relating to catastrophe risk coverage64.
 The lines of business included were: other motor insurance; marine, aviation and transport insurance; fire insurance and other damage to property insurance.

-59. It is the Delegated Regulation on disclosure pursuant to the EU Taxonomy: it supplements Regulation EU 2020/852 of the European Parliament and of the Council, specifying the content and presentation of information to be disclosed by undertakings subject to Article 19a or Article 29a of Directive 2013/34/EU concerning environmentally sustainable economic activities, as well as specifying the methodology to comply with this disclosure obligation.
+^{59.} It is the Delegated Regulation on disclosure pursuant to the EU Taxonomy: it supplements Regulation EU 2020/852 of the European Parliament and of the Council, specifying the content and presentation of information to be disclosed by undertakings subject to Article 19a or Article 29a of Directive 2013/34/EU concerning environmentally sustainable economic activities, as well as specifying the methodology to comply with this disclosure obligation.

+specifying the methodology to comply with this disclosure obligation.
 60. Annex II of Delegated Regulation EU 2021/2139 of the European Commission identifies the following lines of business: medical expense insurance; income protection insurance; workers' compensation insurance; motor vehicle liability insurance; other motor insurance; marine, aviation and transport insurance; fire insurance and other damage to property insurance; and assistance.

-61. It is Delegated Regulation on climate objectives: it supplements Regulation EU 2020/852 of the European Parliament and of the Council, by establishing the technical screening criteria for determining under which conditions an economic activity qualifies as contributing substantially to climate change mitigation or climate change adaptation and for determining whether that economic activity causes no significant harm to any of the other environmental objectives
+^{61.} It is Delegated Regulation on climate objectives: it supplements Regulation EU 2020/852 of the European Parliament and of the Council, by establishing the technical screening criteria for determining under which conditions an economic activity qualifies as contributing substantially to climate change mitigation or climate change adaptation and for determining whether that economic activity causes no significant harm to any of the other environmental objectives.
+62. FAQs: How should financial and non-financial undertakings report Taxonomy-elicible economic activities and assets in accordance with the Taxonomy Regulation Article 8 Disclosures Delegated

-62. FAQs: How should financial and non-financial undertakings report Taxonomy-eliqible economic activities and assets in accordance with the Taxonomy Regulation Article 8 Disclosures Delegated
+^{62.} FAQs: How should financial and non-financial undertakings report.
+Taxonomy-eligible economic activities and assets in accordance with the Taxonomy Regulation Article 8 Disclosures Delegated Act?

-63. Commission Notice on the interpretation and implementation of certain legal provisions of the Disclosures Delegated Act under Article 8 of EU Taxonomy Regulation on the reporting of Taxonomyeligible and Taxonomy-aligned economic activities and assets (first and second Commission Notice).
-Commission Notice on the interpretation and implementation of certain legal pro EU Taxonomy Climate Delegated Act establishing technical screening criteria for economic activities that substantially contribute to climate change mitigation or climate change adaptation and do no significant harm to any other environmental objective.
+^{63.} Commission Notice on the interpretation and implementation of certain legal provisions of the Disclosures Delegated Act under Article 8 of EU Taxonomy Regulation on the reporting of Taxonomyeligible and Taxonomy-aligned economic activities and assets (first and second Commission Notice).
+Commission Notice on the interpretation and implementation of certain legal provisions of the EU Taxonomy Olimate Delegated Act establishing technical screening criteria for economic activities that substantially contribute to climate change mitigation or climate change adaptation and do no significant harm to any other environmental objective.